-Relating the participation in the European space to what the non-formal and informal education is concerned, the combined procedure of soft and hard - validation related to the evaluative assurance of quality to the respective voluntary and the validation of the non-formal and informal education in relation with secondary superior education and yielding - would lead to the elimination of the territorial and social disparities, would reaffirm the tradition regarding non-formal and informal education in the Romanian society starting with the modern period.
+Relating the participation in the European space to what the non-formal and informal education is concerned, the combined procedure of soft and hard - validation related to the evaluative assurance of quality to the respective voluntary and the validation of the non-formal and informal education in relation with secondary superior education and yielding - would lead to the elimination of the territorial and social disparities, would reaffirm the tradition regarding nonformal and informal education in the Romanian society starting with the modern period (National Actions to Implement Lifelong Learning in Europe.
+European Commission, CEDEFOP, Eurydice Survey, 2001).

-The infrastructure is possible by setting up a new national agency and developing a new reference national frame for non-formal and informal education, program which is based on lifetime learning and quality indicators; by specifying the domain of the non-formal and informal education from the European validation point of view: in relation with the formal education and yielding the yielder, in relation with the work force, in relation with the voluntary activity; by creating, multiplying diversifying the opportunities for non-formal education, both in schools and society, depending on the beneficiaries, young people and grown-ups, such as: work stages, distance learning, house learning, summer schools, etc.; by identifying and increasing the voluntary potential and the financial sources for the non-formal education on a local, national, regional, European and international level; by the local financial sustaining of the actual non-formal education infrastructure (clubs and children workshops, community centers, popular universities); by enlarging the TIC scholar infrastructure and by opening the TIC service offer to the local community; by identifying and enlarging the active networks and partnerships, by involving the informal educational factors of social connection: family, mass media; by educating and cultivating voluntary work, by taking opportunities and consecutive risks derived from school and society projects; by correlating the school activity with the actions of the nongovernmental organizations, social, philanthropic and religious services, in the sense of the contemporary European practice; by recording and transferring the good practices and the assumed participation exercises in the societal experience and the positive attitude.
+The infrastructure is possible by setting up a new national agency and developing a new reference national frame for non-formal and informal education, program which is based on lifetime learning and quality indicators; by specifying the domain of the nonformal and informal education from the European validation point of view: in relation with the formal education and yielding the yielder, in relation with the work force, in relation with the voluntary activity; by creating, multiplying and diversifying the opportunities for non-formal education, both in schools and society, depending on the beneficiaries, young people and grown-ups, such as: work stages, distance learning, house learning, summer schools, etc.; by identifying and increasing the voluntary potential and the financial sources for the non-formal education on a local, national, regional, European and international level; by the local financial sustaining of the actual non-formal education infrastructure (clubs and children workshops, community centers, popular universities); by enlarging the TIC scholar infrastructure and by opening the TIC service offer to the local community; by identifying and enlarging the active networks and partnerships, by involving the informal educational factors of social connection: family, mass media; by educating and cultivating voluntary work, by taking opportunities and consecutive risks derived from school and society projects; by correlating the school activity with the actions of the nongovernmental organizations, social, philanthropic and religious services, in the sense of the contemporary European practice; by recording and transferring the good practices and the assumed participation exercises in the societal experience and the positive attitude (Quality Education for All (EFA) and Action Plan, (document UNESCO, 2003).